Factbox: What Biden plans to do next on refugees, separated families and regional migration

-(Reuters) - U.S. President Joe Biden is expected on Friday to issue executive orders on asylum at the U.S.-Mexico border, refugee resettlement and the reunification of migrant families, according to a Biden transition team memo shared with lawmakers and interviews with two people familiar with the plans.
+(Reuters) - U.S. President Joe Biden is expected to issue executive orders on asylum at the U.S.-Mexico border, refugee resettlement and the reunification of migrant families, according to a Biden transition team memo shared with lawmakers and recent comments by an administration official.

+The orders had been planned for Friday, according to the memo and people familiar with discussions.
+But the White House has now pushed back the time line and it remains unclear when it will take place.

 Biden, a Democrat, has vowed to reverse many policies put in place by former Republican President Donald Trump, a process that could take months or years.